Setup MDCB Control Plane

 Gateway configuration

-Before a worker gateway can connect to MDCB, it is important to enable the organisation that owns all the APIs to be distributed to be allowed to utilise Tyk MDCB.
-To do this, the organisation record needs to be modified with two flags using the Tyk Dashboard Admin API.
+Before a worker gateway can connect to MDCB, it is important to enable the organization that owns all the APIs to be distributed to be allowed to utilize Tyk MDCB.
+To do this, the organization record needs to be modified with two flags using the Tyk Dashboard Admin API.

 To make things easier, we will first set a few environment variables: